SRGSSR/pillarbox-apple/docs/CONTINUOUS_INTEGRATION.md

 ## Demo nightlies

-To have TeamCity deliver nightly builds of the demo application to TestFlight when pull requests are updated or merged back to `main`:
+To have TeamCity deliver nightly builds of the demo application to TestFlight when pull requests are merged to `main`:

 1. Create a TeamCity configuration called _Demo Nightly iOS_.
-2. Add a VCS _Trigger_ on `+:main` and `+pull/*`.
+2. Add a VCS _Trigger_ on `+:main`.
 3. Add a _Command Line_ build step which simply executes `make deliver-demo-nightly-ios`.
-4. Add a _Pull Requests_ build feature which monitors GitHub (requires a personal access token).
-5. Add a _Commit status publisher_ build feature which posts to GitHub (requires a personal access token).
+4. Add a _Commit status publisher_ build feature which posts to GitHub (requires a personal access token)
-6. Add the following environment variable _Parameters_ to the configuration to provide GitHub contextual information to our delivery tools:
-    1. `env.GITHUB_API_TOKEN` with a valid personal access token.
-    2. `env.GITHUB_PULL_REQUEST_ID` with value `%teamcity.pullRequest.number%`.
-    3. `env.GITHUB_REPO_SLUG` with value `SRGSSR/pillarbox-apple` (organization/repository).
-7. Add two _Agent Requirements_ ensuring that `env.GEM_HOME` and `tools.xcode.home` exist.
+5. Add two _Agent Requirements_ ensuring that `env.GEM_HOME` and `tools.xcode.home` exist.
 Check that some agents are compatible and assignable (if agents are configured manually you might need to explicitly allow the configuration to be run).

 For comprehensive results a second _Demo Nightly tvOS_ configuration must be created for tvOS.
 This is easily achieved by copying the configuration you just created and editing the _Command Line_ build step to execute `make deliver-demo-nightly-tvos`.